 Advanced Assembly focuses on relaying best practices when working directly with contract manufacturers.
-They also have a bunch of tutorials on PCB design and even offer “office hours” where you can directly ask your questions and get a response in real time.
+They also have a bunch of tutorials on PCB design, and even offer “office hours” where you can directly ask your questions and get a response in real time.
 (AllSpice has previously partnered with Advanced Assembly on a webinar.)

-Teardown and restorations and repairs - oh my!
+Teardown, restorations and repairs – oh my!

 There’s nothing more satisfying than a teardown.
 Or a restoration.
 You’re welcome.

 It’s not every day that you find a channel whose goal is to destroy stuff on camera.
 But Jan doesn’t only destroy things, he also repairs, hacks, and makes electronics and retrocomputing equipment.
 The goal for this channel isn’t to be the most professional, but to be informative and interesting to like-minded engineers.
-His videos don’t leave anything out and film the entire process of the project he works on.
+His videos don’t leave anything out and film the entire process of the projects he works on.